iavofficial/IAVFrontendFramework/README.md

 5. loginProviderProps (optional): Object with attributes which will get passed to the login provider.

 ### How to specify navigation tabs
-To let the developer specify navigation tabs the class View is exported as a module.
+*Try to reduce text by including sample code snippets* To let the developer specify navigation tabs the class View is exported as a module.
 In order to specify navigation tabs the developer has to create an array of instances of this class.
 The developer is also able to create instances of the class "Group".
 This class let's the developer specify groups of navigation tabs which are grouped under a specified label.
 The array has to be passed to the DisaPage's "views" property.
 The view class has the following attributes:
 1. navbarTab: This is the instance of the navigation component which gets rendered in the navigation bar.
 You can pass different navigation elements to the view including instances of components you have implemented on your own.
 The wiki provides you an example for implementing an own navigation component.
 The framework provides two types of navigation components:
 	1. StandardNavbarTab: This is just a navigation component without any extra functionality.
 This component has the following properties: